 What is the Intensive Supervision Program?

-If you are accepted into the program, you will be released from prison under the conditions of ISP.
-You are expected to do the following once released:
+If you are accepted into the program, you will be released from prison under the conditions of ISP, which can include:

 - Obtain a job within 30 days

 - Obey a curfew — 6 pm until you get a job, and then it can be changed to between 8 and 10 pm, depending on the ISP officer assigned to your case

 - If you have dependents, you will be expected to support them and meet family obligations

 - Participate in treatment and counseling programs like AA and NA

 - You must stay in the state unless you receive permissions from your ISP officer